-Federal Work Study (FWS) – Domestic Students Only
+Federal Work Study – Domestic Students Only

 Pay rates vary based on the employer and should be the same as a non-work study student would be paid.
 Students may work on-campus or for an approved off-campus employer.
 Students can use FWS towards practicum positions with off-campus employers.
-Once a job has been secured, the student must complete an online FWSP Referral Card.

 Additional FWS information can be found on the Student Employment Office website.